Last Updated on by Jeremy

 So when a reader is at the top, the top ad will load.
 When they are in the middle, the middle ad will load.
 And so on.

 This is great for those who value load times because only ads that are called up are loaded, and if your site is anything like ours, your speed will go up drastically.
 In fact, immediately after making the change our pages per visit went up a fair bit too, and I can only imagine it is because of readers not being turned off by our slower site performance.
-(Although super fast readers could potentially out run the ads, but that does not seem to be the case for the vast majority of readers.
+(Although super fast readers could potentially outrun the ads, but that does not seem to be the case for the vast majority of readers.
 This setting can also be turned off.)

 More money is great.
 More pageviews and a happier audience is even better.
 Getting rewarded for having longer skyscraper posts is the best!